-*Did you know if you received a traffic ticket you can quickly and easily dispute your ticket online?
-Try Online Dispute Resolution by clicking HERE.
+Did you know if you received a traffic ticket you can quickly and easily dispute your ticket online?
+Try Online Dispute Resolution by visiting the Court Innovations website.

 You have 14 days from the date the ticket was issued to respond either in person or in writing to your traffic citation.

-* To make a payment on your traffic ticket please CLICK HERE or visit www.17districtcourtpay.com
+To make a payment on your traffic ticket please visit the 17districtcourtpay website.

 If you have received a traffic violation in Redford Township, the 17th District Court has jurisdiction over the case.
 Traffic offenses are either Civil Infractions or Misdemeanors.